Cholinesterase: AChE

+BChE

 An absence or mutation of the BCHE enzyme leads to a medical condition known as pseudocholinesterase deficiency.
 This is a silent condition that manifests itself only when people that have the deficiency receive the muscle relaxants succinylcholine or mivacurium during a surgery.

 Pseudocholinesterase deficiency may also affect local anaesthetic selection in dental procedures.
 The enzyme plays an important role in the metabolism of ester-based local anaesthetics, a deficiency lowers the margin of safety and increases the risk of systemic effects with this type of anaesthetic.
 The selection of an amide-based solution is recommended in such patients.

 Elevation of plasma BCHE levels was observed in 90.5% of cases of acute myocardial infarction.